 Heretics always think they know more than Catholics.
 I am not skilled in controversy: as to religious tenets, therefore, I shall merely observe that, as the sects which have abjured Catholicism are still without a common centre of union, and are continually wandering from error to error, in pursuit of that true credo which they never find, the inference seems to be that they know much less than we.
-But, in point of learning, it would be easy to prove, from the history of science and litbefore the existence of an heretical church, as they are now, and that even since that period they have continued to furnish a large contingent to the literary world.
+But, in point of learning, it would be easy to prove, from the history of science and literature, that the Catholics were as well informed before the existence of an heretical church, as they are now, and that even since that period they have continued to furnish a large contingent to the literary world.